JuliaGraphs/Graphs.jl/README.md

 ## Overview

 The goal of _Graphs.jl_ is to offer a performant platform for network and graph analysis in Julia, following the example of libraries such as [NetworkX](http://networkx.github.io) in Python.
-To this end, Graphs offers:
+To this end, _Graphs.jl_ offers:

 - a set of simple, concrete graph implementations -- `SimpleGraph` (for undirected graphs) and `SimpleDiGraph` (for directed graphs)
 - an API for the development of more sophisticated graph implementations under the `AbstractGraph` type